-South Sudan Emergency Appeal
+South Sudan Appeal

-What are CAFOD partners are doing?
+What is CAFOD doing?

-Fergus Conmee, CAFOD’s Head of Africa region, said: “South Sudan is the world’s newest nation, but also one of the poorest.
+Fergus Conmee, CAFOD’s Head of Africa, said: “South Sudan is the world’s newest nation, but also one of the poorest.
 Our Church partners are doing everything they can to support those who have been caught up in the fighting.
 But this is a crisis on a massive scale.
 We must act urgently to reach people in the worst affected areas.”